 Going to see a Belgian medical specialist

-Your general practitioner will also be able to advise you on specialists and clinics but you do not have to have an official referral from a general practitioner to see a specialist.
+Your general practitioner can advise you on specialists and clinics but you do not have to have an official referral from a general practitioner to see a specialist in Belgium.
 However, if you see a specialist without a referral your costs may not be reimbursed or you could be reimbursed at a much lower rate.

 You should take doctors’ prescriptions to a pharmacy (pharmacie or apotheek) – look for a green neon cross outside.
-You have to pay when you collect your medicine(s) from the pharmacy – minus the set percentage payable by the insurer (deducted at the point of payment).
+You have to pay when you collect your medicine(s) from the pharmacy, minus the set percentage payable by the insurer (deducted at the point of payment).
 Some medications are reimbursed fully while others only up to 20 percent.
-Read more in Expatica's guide to healthcare in Belgium.
+Read more in Expatica’s guide to healthcare in Belgium.

 Finding a dentist in Belgium

-In Belgium, dentists are called dentistes / tandartsen.
-You are free to choose your own dentist but most are private so check that they are approved with your health insurer first.
+Dentists in Belgium are called dentistes/tandartsen.
+You are free to choose your own dentist but most are private so check they are approved with your health insurer first.
 They work to an agreed fee scale for basic treatment and some accept part payment on health insurance.
 Major dental work, such as crowns or bridges, will need prior approval from the insurer.
 You pay the dentist yourself and then send the receipt/green treatment certificate to the insurer for reimbursement.
 You have to visit the dentist at least once a year to qualify for reimbursement from your health insurance scheme.
 Read more on the Belgian dental system, costs, standards and how to find dentists in Brussels and around Belgium.

 In an emergency